Chad Kelly: Toronto Argonauts

 On February 11, 2022, Kelly signed with the Toronto Argonauts of the Canadian Football League (CFL).
 In the Argos first preseason game Kelly completed seven of 12 pass attempts for 78 yards.
 He completed eight of 15 pass attempts in his second preseason game, throwing for 85 yards with one touchdown and one interception.
 The Argos released Antonio Pipkin as part of the team's final roster cuts, which promoted Kelly to the role of backup quarterback to veteran McLeod Bethel-Thompson to begin the 2022 season.
 Kelly served as the backup quarterback for the entire season before being named the team's starting quarterback for the Argo's final match of the regular season.
-In the 109th Grey Cup, after Bethel-Thompson injured his throwing hand in the fourth quarter, Kelly came off the bench with the Argos trailing 23-17 and helped lead the them to a 24–23 win against the Winnipeg Blue Bombers.
+In the 109th Grey Cup, after Bethel-Thompson injured his throwing hand in the fourth quarter, Kelly came off the bench with the Argos trailing 23–17 and helped lead them to a 24–23 win against the Winnipeg Blue Bombers.
 He completed four of six passes for 43 yards and rushed twice for 21 yards, including a 20-yard run to convert a second and 15 on the team's game-winning touchdown drive.

+Kelly started the Argos 2023 campaign as the starting quarterback, with a 32–14 win over the Hamilton Tiger-Cats.
+On August 31, 2023, Kelly and the Argos agreed to a three-year contract extension worth a total of $1.865 million, making him the highest paid player in the league.
+The team would go 16–2 though lost to the eventual champion Montreal in the East final.
+Following the season Kelly won the CFL's Most Outstanding Player Award.

+On May 7, 2024, the CFL announced that Kelly was suspended for at least nine games after an investigation into allegations made against him and the Argonauts by a former strength and conditioning coach.
+On August 18, he was reinstated by the CFL on a "last-chance agreement" that requires him to follow a number of confidential conditions.
+Kelly played in nine games for the Argonauts, starting in eight, where he had 175 completions, 2,451 yards, 10 touchdowns, and eight interceptions.
+In his first playoff start since his disastrous playoff starting debut in 2023, Kelly completed 18 of 20 passes for 358 yards and four touchdowns, for an uncapped passer rating of 218.3, which was the second highest of any CFL game ever.
+In the East Final game against the Montreal Alouettes on November 9, Kelly was involved in a play in which Isaac Adeyemi-Berglund fell on his right leg, resulting in tibia and fibula fractures.
+He subsequently underwent surgery to repair the fractures and was given a recovery timetable of roughly six months.
+In his absence, Nick Arbuckle started the 111th Grey Cup where the Argonauts defeated the Blue Bombers and Kelly won his second championship.